olekscode/arolla-ml/README.md

-# arolla-ml
+# Machine Learning course at Arolla

-Machine Learning course at Arolla
+This repository contains the lecture materials and exercises for the machine learning course at Arolla.